How SEDA produced estimates of student performance that are comparable across places, grades, and years.

 Second, one might be concerned that our learning-rate estimates might be inaccurate, because they do not account for students moving in and out of schools and districts.
 For example, if many high-achieving students move out of a school or district in the later grades and/or many low-achieving students move in, the average test scores will appear to grow less from 3rd to 8th grade than they should.
 This would cause us to underestimate the learning rate in a school or district.

-Third, we have constructed margins of error (“standard errors”) for each of the measures of average test scores, learning rates, and trends in average scores.
-These standard errors can be used in statistical analyses and comparisons.
+Third, we have constructed margins of error for each of the measures of average test scores, learning rates, and trends in average scores.
+On the explorer, we show 95% confidence intervals.
+In the downloadable data, we provide standard errors, which can be used in statistical analyses and comparisons.
 Interested users can download data files that include these standard errors from our Get the Data page.

-Fourth, we do not show any estimates on the website where the margin of error is large.
+Fourth, we do not release any estimates on the website or in the downloadable data files where the margin of error is large.
 In places where there are a small number of students (or a small number of students of a given subgroup), the margin of error is sometimes large; we do not report data in such cases.
 Margins of error of school learning rates are also large when there are only two or three grade levels in a school; as a result, roughly one-third of schools are missing learning rates on the website.
-Note that estimates for all schools—even those with large margins of error—are in the downloadable data files for researchers.

 For interested readers and data-file users